brianmcoates/meehan-md/src/pages/blog/2020-03-11-the-war-on-sickness.md

 ## Oregano oil - 3 times per day

+* <!--StartFragment-->

-* Oregano contains two powerful compounds of Carvacrol and Thymol that have powerful antibacterial and antifungal properties.
+  [Oregano](https://meehanmd.ehealthpro.com/products/oil-of-oregano-150-mg-60-softgels) <!--EndFragment-->contains two powerful compounds of Carvacrol and Thymol that have powerful antibacterial and antifungal properties.
 The predominant compound, Carvacrol, is arguably the most important component explaining why Oil of oregano is so potent.
 The higher the carvacrol concentration, the more effective it is.

+## <!--StartFragment-->

-## Zinc - 25 mg, 3 times per day
+## **[Zinc](https://meehanmd.ehealthpro.com/products/zinc-supreme-90-vegetarian-capsules)**<!--EndFragment--> - 25 mg, 3 times per day

 ### [Zinc Lozenges May Shorten the Duration of Colds: A Systematic Review](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3136969/)